evilmagics/kurier/readme.md

         ```

 ## Usage
-Here's a simple example of how to use the Go Delayed Message library in your application.
+Here's a simple example of how to use the Kurier library in your application.

 ### Producer
 The producer has two functions that both send data to the exchange on the RabbitMQ service.
 For configuration can read on [configuration](#configuration) section.